Here is a complete list of all the command line options that Octave accepts.

 -?

---info-file
+--info-file filename

-found in the environment but not any commands
+OCTAVE_INFO_FILE found in the environment but not any commands

 in the system or user startup files that set the built-in variable

-program
+--info-program program

-found in the environment but not any
+OCTAVE_INFO_PROGRAM found in the environment but not any

 commands in the system or user startup files that set the built-in

-variable INFO_PROGRAM
+variable INFO_PROGRAM.

 --interactive